takaho/TADtree/README.md

 python <path to jitadtree.py> -i <matrix files> -o <output directory> ...

 Upper style was prepared for the compatibility to TADtree.
 If users use lower style, sizes of matrices and names were automatically determined.
+All of available parameters were given by command line.

 See below for guidance on choice of parameters.
 Note that the parameter "N" specifies the maximum number of TADs to compute for each chromosome, but TADtree also computes TAD sets